hust-latex/hustthesis/README.md

 HUSTThesis-en
 ==========

-A English Version Unofficial LaTeX Template for Huazhong University of Science and Technology Thesis.
+A English Version **Unofficial** LaTeX Template for Huazhong University of Science and Technology Thesis.
 If you write your thesis in Chinese, please use [Chinese Version Template](https://github.com/michael911009/HUSTThesis).
-This Template is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+This template is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 ## Installation